cbossu/LocalAdaption_Nonbreeding_BGP/README.md

 3c.MigConnectivity_WIFL.Rmd : Code and data to replicate the MigConnectivity calculation of NMC for Willow flycatcher.

 # Data
-The genotypic data including genotype probabilities for breeding and nonbreeding individuals and allele frequncies for breeding and nonbreeding populations can be found on dryad:
+The genomic data including allele frequencies for breeding and nonbreeding populations can be found on dryad: XXX.